To help ensure we have your most current directory information, submit any changes to:

 Available at UnitedHealthcare Transaction Descriptions: Healthcare Claim/Encounter Institutional

-The medical group/IPA shall provide us with at least 90 calendar days written notice prior to any changes to the medical group/IPA or network care providers.
+The medical group/IPA must provide us with at least 90 calendar days written notice prior to any changes to the medical group/ IPA or network care providers.
 Include in the notice:

-The medical group/IPA, its care providers and other licensed independent health care professionals shall continue to accept members during the 90-day notice.
+The medical group/IPA, its care providers and other licensed independent health care professionals must continue to accept members during the 90-day notice.
 For purposes of this section, a new member may be a member who has switched health plans and/or coverage plans.
-This includes a member who switches from a Fee-For-Service (FFS) plan to a Commercial HMO/MCO plan.
+This includes a member who switches from a Fee-For-Service (FFS) plan to a Commercial HMO/ MCO plan.

 You must make reasonable efforts to limit Protected Health Information (PHI) as defined under the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule to the minimum necessary when using or disclosing PHI.
 The minimum necessary standard should not affect treatment, payment or health care operations (TPO).
 The Privacy Rule requires written member authorization for uses and disclosure that fall outside of the TPO.

-You must maintain policies and procedures to demonstrate you do not discriminate in the delivery of service and accept for treatment any members in need of the service you provide.
+You must maintain policies and procedures to demonstrate you do not discriminate in the delivery of service and accept for treatment any members in need of your service.

 UnitedHealthcare worked with Industry Collaborative Effort (ICE) to standardize the inclusion of the required notice.

-ICE Instructions include two options available at iceforhealth.org:
+ICE instructions include 2 options available at iceforhealth.org:

-In a professional capitation Agreement, the medical group/ IPA receives capitation for medical services.
+In a professional capitation Agreement, the medical group/IPA receives capitation for medical services.
 We pay selected facility services out of the HIP.
-The HIP provides an incentive for the medical group/IPA to utilize facility services such as inpatient activity, in-area emergency services and other selected outpatient services provided to our members efficiently.
-The HIP calculates surpluses and deficits based on an annual comparison of accumulated actual expenses in accordance with the terms of the UnitedHealthcare medical group/IPA agreement.
+The HIP provides an incentive for the medical group/IPA to use facility services such as inpatient activity, in-area emergency services and other selected outpatient services provided to our members efficiently.
+The HIP calculates overages and deficits based on an annual comparison of accumulated actual costs based on the terms of the UnitedHealthcare medical group/IPA Agreement.